 Nicki Minaj announces extra US dates on the Pink Friday 2 Tour

-Nicki Minaj has announced a second US leg of the Pink Friday 2 Tour – and this is how to get tickets.
+Nicki Minaj has announced dates and venues for the second US leg of the Pink Friday 2 Tour – and this is how to get tickets.

 Following a sold-out run earlier this year, the rapper has confirmed 22 more arena shows across the US for fall 2024.